arnobaer/Summoning/README.md

 | \_style      | `style="color:red"` |     | style    | `<style>.p{}</style>` |
 | \_title      | `title="text"`      |     | title    | `<title>text</title>` |

+Note that any valid attribute can be prefixed with an underline character regardless if it is shadowed by a tag name or not.

 ## Attributes with hyphens